keaSystemIntegration/gift-wishing/docs/how_to.md

 ### Server & Flow of Events
 The server was built using `Node` and `Express` as the core pieces, together with a few dependencies solely focused on the purpose of the service: Authentication.

+Below will be shown the 2 main flows covered by this microservice.
+The flows illustrate other services as well, when necessary, in order to put emphasis on clarity and completeness.

 Sign Up Flow:

 ![Signup_Flow](./overview_of_the_system/Signup_Flow.png)